1. To provide an array of services to persons with a primary diagnosis of mental illness.

 Recovery is the ultimate goal of the Mental Health Services (MHS) Psychosocial Rehabilitation Program.
 As such, recovery results in the restoration of each consumer’s ability to live independently, interact in social setting and use tools to manage life effectively.
 All interventions within the MHS Program facilitate the process of recovery.
 Personal responsibility for each consumer is promoted and consumer reliance on traditional psychiatric services is reduced.
 Community integration is fostered through the provision of educational, social, vocational and therapeutic opportunities.
 The MHS program does not provide medication monitoring, assessment, administration or dispensing of medications.

-- Consumers must be 18 years of age or older
+1. Consumers must be 18 years of age or older.

-- The consumer is not currently harmful to self or others
+4. The consumer is not currently harmful to self or others.

-- Consumers must have an active Medicaid medical benefit card
+5. Consumers must have an active Medicaid medical benefit card.

-- Consumers must meet any spend down required by Medicaid
+6. Consumers must meet any spend down required by Medicaid.

-- Consumers must Meet other Medicaid requirements, as described in Rule 132
+7. Consumers must meet other Medicaid requirements, as described in Rule 132.

-- Consumers must give informed consent to participate in PSR services
+8. Consumers must give informed consent to participate in Mental Health Services.

-- Meets Medicaid or Non-Medicaid funding criteria or has the ability to pay privately.
+10. Consumer meets the Medicaid funding criteria or has the ability to pay privately.